Updated 16 March 2026

 The Safety Chaperone Program is a complimentary service available to all participants of KubeCon + CloudNativeCon.
 Trained safety chaperones in plain street clothes will be available to escort attendees both onsite at the conference venue and between the conference venue, offsite events hosted by sponsors, parking areas, nearby hotels, and public transportation hubs, etc. Whether walking in groups or one-on-one, the chaperones are there to provide peace of mind and assist with personal safety concerns.
 All safety chaperones are managed by our security partner.

-Safety Chaperones can be requested in person at the Safety and Lost + Found Desk or by emailing us at events@cncf.io.
+Safety Chaperones can be requested in person with a JRM staff member at the Safety and Lost + Found Desk or by emailing us at events@cncf.io.

 Lost + Found